Gavin55555555555555/power-outage-predictor/README.md

   height="600"
   frameborder="0"
 ></iframe>
 We can see that a lot of short power outages occur through 2000 to 2016.
-However, there was no extremely long power outages in the early years.
+However, there were less extremely long power outages in the earlier years.
 As the data gets closer to 2016, more and more extreme power outages occur with increasing severity.

 This graph shows the mean outage duration of each climate region.
 <iframe